Can't find your question? Try our Knowledge Centre or email us clientservice@netwealth.com

 Due to HMRC restrictions, there are limitations on withdrawing from a Personal Pension account before the age of 55 and from a JISA before the child is 18 years old.

 Once we receive an instruction to withdraw then the sales will be instructed at the next daily trading point.
-All transactions take 2-3 days to settle and payments will be instructed by BACS following settlement (same day CHAPS payments are available for a £25 additional charge).
-Please therefore allow 6-7 business days from the date of instruction for the money to arrive in your nominated bank account.
+Most transactions take 2-4 days to settle and payments will be instructed by Faster Payment following settlement.
+For larger payments above £250,000 we will offer you the choice of BACS (which takes 2-3 days) or same day CHAPS at an £25 additional charge.
+Please therefore allow 5-6 business days from the date of instruction for the money to arrive in your nominated bank account.

 Please note that we will only make payments to a nominated bank account held in your name (or joint names).